westonstearns/courses-googlevis-weston/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1,4
 ##  googleVis - final output

 That last plot looked awesome!
-You should try to make one more adjustment to the plot to see if you can improve it.
-It looks like the relationship between our `GDP` and `Life Expectancy` is non-linear.
-Try to make a transformation to the data to make the plot easier to read.
+There is clearly a relationship between a country's GDP per capita and life expectancy at birth.
+However, it looks like the relationship is non-linear.
+You should make a transformation to the data to see if you can make the plot easier to read.

 *** =instructions